jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 ![](images/1.%20Black%20Boxes.031.png)

 The friend connection shown there is not really a *friend* connection either.
 It is just a *connection*, an outward *connection*, a *passive* connection.
-What a releaf that a passive connection does not require an access symbol at all, or it might have conflicted with our friend declaration notation, which looks a bit like an outward connection with an access mark displayed in it, but it is not an access mark; it is a friend declaration.
+What a releaf that a passive connection might not require an access symbol at all, or it might have conflicted with our friend declaration notation, which looks a bit like an outward connection with an access mark displayed in it, but it is not an access mark; it is a friend declaration.

 #### Friend Get Connection